microsoft/semantic-kernel/samples/apps/auth-api-webapp-react/README.md

    and/or `yarn start` from the command line.
 7. A browser will automatically open, otherwise you can navigate to `http://localhost:3000` to use the sample.

-### Working with Secrets

-[KernelHttpServer's Readme](../../dotnet/KernelHttpServer/README.md#Working-with-Secrets) has a note on safely working with keys and other secrets.
+> Working with Secrets: [KernelHttpServer's Readme](../../dotnet/KernelHttpServer/README.md#Working-with-Secrets) has a note on safely working with keys and other secrets.

 ## About the Authenticated API’s Sample